KSV Hessen Kassel: Current squad

+Out on loan

 Reserve team

 The club's reserve team, KSV Hessen Kassel II, has played in the Verbandsliga Hessen-Nord since 2009.
 The team's greatest success has been to win the Hesse Cup in 1961 and finish runners-up in the Amateurliga Hessen in 1968.

 International footballers

 Below is a list of former and current international footballers who have played at least 1 match for a FIFA recognised country at senior or U21 level while contracted to the club.